 Disclaimer & risks

-Atelier is early-access software distributed under the terms in the LICENSE included with the source.
+Atelier is early-access software.
+Its source code is licensed under the LICENSE; using a running Atelier instance is governed by the separate Terms of Use, which explicitly permit publicly sharing apps you build with Atelier, including on social media.
 It is provided “as is”, with no warranty of any kind — express, implied, or statutory — including but not limited to fitness for a particular purpose, security, or merchantability.
 The author assumes no liability for damages arising from its use.

 What’s your responsibility, not ours